NOTICE OF PRIVACY PRACTICES FOR PROTECTED HEALTH INFORMATION

 If we deny your request, we will inform you of the basis for the denial, how you may have our denial reviewed, and how you may complain.
 If you request a review of our denial, it will be conducted by a licensed health care professional designated by us who was not directly involved in the denial.
 We will comply with the outcome of that review.

 You have the right to ask us to amend medical information about you.
 You have this right for so long as the medical information is maintained by us.

-To request an amendment, you must submit your request in writing to the Clinical Director at 10281 Corporate Drive, Gulfport, MS 39503.
+To request an amendment, you must submit your request in writing to the Administrator at 10281 Corporate Drive, Gulfport, MS 39503.
 Your request must state the amendment desired and provide a reason in support of that amendment.